RcppCore/rcpp-gallery/_posts/2013-05-16-using-rcppprogress.md

-## checking interruption
+## Checking for user interrupts

-Let's modify our code to add user interruption check, by calling `Progress::check_abort`.
+Let's modify our code to add a check for user interruption by calling the function `Progress::check_abort`.
 Note the `Rcpp::depends(RcppProgress)` attribute in the header part that takes care of the include path for the *progress.hpp* header.

 Now the `long_computation2` call should be interruptible (with CTRL+C in the classic R console).

 {% highlight cpp %}